linode/docs/docs/linode-writers-formatting-guide.md

 ### Abbreviations and Acronyms

 Upon first mention of a new concept or software, use the full name or term, then note the abbreviation or acronym in parenthesis beside it.
 The abbreviation/acronym can then be used in the article from that point.

-For example: Lightweight Resource/Provider (LWRP)
+For example: Lightweight Resource/Provider (LWRP).

 ### Bold and Italics

-**Bold** buttons, menu selections, important terms and words that require emphasis and anything that you want to stand out to the reader.

-*Italicize* new terms and concepts the first time they are used.
+Use a **Bold** font weight for buttons, menu selections, important terms and words that require emphasis and anything that you want to stand out to the reader. *Italicize* new terms and concepts the first time they are used.

 ### Cautions